-This is an aerial photograph of Dispersed Living Quarters near Maghaberry Airfield.
-All that remain are a number of Nissen hut concrete based along with paths between.
+The two aerial photographs of Dispersed Living Quarters near Maghaberry Airfield show all that remain are a number of Nissen hut concrete based along with paths between.

 Above is a plan of how the airfield looked in 1944 and thanks to S.K.
 Photos for the aerial photograph of the site shown below.

 The remains of the Runways are clearly visible well as the hard standings top left and Machine Gun Range as shown above is top centre right near a pair of old Hangars

 This photograph shows Maghaberry Airfield as it looked in May 1951.
 (Many thanks to Martyn Boyd.
 PLEASE DO NOT COPY)

 The two photographs above show Maghaberry Airfield after the war.
 It is crammed with aircraft which are to have their metal recycled.
 (From Britain From Above)